ricbit/puzzles/README.md

 ## Star batlle (Dopplestern, Sternenschlacht)

 Rules:
-* Every row, column and group must have two stars.
+* Every row, column and group must have the same number of stars (the number is given, usually one or two).
 * Stars can't touch each other, not even on diagonals.

 ![Stars puzzle unsolved](images/stars.unsolved.gif) ![Stars puzzle solved](images/stars.solved.gif)